stridecolossus/JOVE/docs/blog/part-1-generation/generation.md

 - The fields in a JNA structure must also be specified in the `@FieldOrder` annotation.

-- We also instantiate array types which is required by JNA in order to size the memory of the structure.
+- We also initialise all array type fields - this is required by JNA in order to size the memory of the structure.

 All top-level Vulkan structures have the _sType_ field which identifies its type to the native layer.